Top 10 Pharmacist Interview Questions and Answers: Ace Your Retail, Hospital, or Clinical Pharmacy Interview

 1. Tell me about yourself and why you became a pharmacist.

 This opening question isn’t just small talk.
-Interviewers want to understand your journey into pharmacy and what drives your passion for the profession beyond just salary expectations.
+Interviewers want to understand your path into pharmacy and what drives your passion for the profession beyond just salary expectations.

 Keep your answer focused on your professional background and genuine motivation for choosing pharmacy.
 Highlight your education, relevant experience, and what specifically draws you to patient care and pharmaceutical sciences.